 When finance guru Dave Ramsey suggests growth and income funds, new investors may wonder what he means.
 Dave refers to his investment advisors for detailed information.
 Keep reading to learn what you need to know about growth and income funds.

-The simple definition of growth and income is an investing objective that consists of investing in both growth and income securities.
+The growth and income investing method is simple.
+It's an objective that consists of investing in both growth and income securities.

-This is still a deceivingly broad definition because growth is a broad stock investment objective and income can refer to either stocks or bonds (or both).
-One could even say that a diversified portfolio of mutual funds, consisting of various stock and bond funds, is considered to have a growth and income objective.
+This is still a broad definition.
+But growth is a broad stock investment objective, and income can refer to either stocks or bonds, or both.
+You could even say that a diversified portfolio of mutual funds, consisting of various stock and bond funds, has the goal of growth and income.

-Furthermore, there are funds that can be considered growth and income that are not always categorized as such.
-For example, S&P 500 Index funds will naturally hold a combination of growth stocks and value (income) stocks.
-If an investor already holds a fund like this, and millions do, they don't need another growth and income fund.
+Also, some funds can be considered growth and income, even though they may not always be categorized as such.
+For instance, S&P 500 Index funds will naturally hold a mixture of growth and income stocks.
+If you already hold a fund like this—and millions of investors do—you don't need another growth and income fund.